KMNitesh/analysis/README.md

 17. Co-plane Index (CPI)
 18. RMSD & RMSF with outputting superposed structures
 19. Use AmberMask for selecting Residues, Atoms in topology structure
 20. Use Domain Specific Language(DSL) script to drive analysis process
+21. Use SQL like language to view topology file content
-21. Other practical utilities for using Tinker
+22. Other practical utilities for using Tinker

 #### Typical QM analysis functions